 Mr. Furmanek is routinely identified by his peers as a respected and trusted advisor, having been selected for 5 consecutive years (2012–2016) for inclusion in the Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
 He was selected as an “Emerging Lawyer” in the 2015–2016 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois who are under 40 or have been practicing less than 10 years.
-Additionally, Mr. Furmanek has been selected as one of the “World’s Leading Patent Practitioners” in 2015 and 2016 by Intellectual Asset Management (IAM) magazine.
+Additionally, Mr. Furmanek has been selected as one of the “World’s Leading Patent Practitioners” from 2015-2017 by Intellectual Asset Management (IAM) magazine.

 - After first securing broad and blanketing patent rights on a client’s revolutionary home appliance product, successfully defended a third-party’s attack on those rights in the U.S. Patent Office’s new and nuanced Inter Partes Review proceedings.